 - Minnie Mouse at Plaza Inn

 Even though there is only one guaranteed character, there are some characters that make fairly regular appearances at certain locations.
-For example, you’ll always see multiple princesses at Ariel’s Grotto, and you’ll usually see quite a few members of Mickey’s gang at Mickey’s Surfs Up! at PCH Grill.
-See the printable below for common characters you may see at each location.
+For example, you’ll almost always see Stitch at Donald Duck’s Seaside Breakfast and Winnie the Pooh is a frequent guest at Plaza Inn.
+Minnie Mouse can regularly be seen at all character meals (except Princess Breakfast Adventures) these days.
+Check out the printable below for common characters you may see at each location.